hmchen47/DataScience/Notes/a08-FeatureEng.md

     \[ \overline{x} = \frac{X - \text{mean}(X)}{\text{std}(X)} \]

-  + nor normalized the variable distribution
+  + not normalized the variable distribution
   + characteristics
     + scaling the variance at 1
     + centering the mean at 0
     + preserving the shape of the original distribution
     + preversing outliers if existed
-    + minimum nad maximum values varying
+    + minimum and maximum values varying
   + Python snippet

     ```python